Chinese newspaper replaces top editors in wake of scandal

 The editor-in-chief of the New Express, Li Yihang, and deputy editor Ma Dongjin were both removed from their posts, Xinhua said.

-On Friday, the newspaper's parent publication, the Yangcheng Evening News, published an editorial from the People's Daily saying that behaviour like Chen's has "really harmed the reputation and honour of the news media and journalists, and made the whole industry suffer shame".
+On Friday, the newspaper's parent publication, the Yangcheng Evening News, published an editorial from the People's Daily saying that behavior like Chen's has "really harmed the reputation and honor of the news media and journalists, and made the whole industry suffer shame".

 Chen's case caused a stir when his newspaper published two front-page commentaries last week asking authorities to "please release him" after he was detained - an unusually bold move in a country where newspapers self-censor to avoid repercussions from the government.